DataScience-ArtificialIntelligence/Video-processing-SLR/README.md

 For datasets refer the below websites

 https://github.com/dxli94/WLASL

 https://facundoq.github.io/datasets/lsa64/

-The mentioned models GCN with keypoints and frames are both in the same file GCN withmanually selected keypoints.
+The mentioned models GCN with keypoints and frames are both in the same file GCN with manually selected keypoints.
 All the model names are self explanatory.